MicrosoftDocs/Viva/WorkplaceAnalytics/Privacy/Data-protection-considerations.md

 * **Transparency regarding processing:** See [Metric descriptions](../Use/Metric-definitions.md) for detailed information about the metrics calculated by Workplace Analytics, and what they mean.

 > [!Note]
 > Office 365 users can determine whether they have a Workplace Analytics license and, consequently, whether their data is being processed.
-For more information, see [Assign licenses / Users can view their Workplace Analytics subscription status](../setup/assign-licenses-to-population.md/#users-can-view-their-workplace-analytics-subscription-status).
+For more information, see [Assign licenses / Users can view their subscription status](../setup/assign-licenses-to-population.md#users-can-view-their-subscription-status).

 ## Additional Resources